Azure/azure-rest-api-specs/specification/maps/data-plane/Creator/readme.md

     from: /specification/maps/data-plane/Creator/preview/2023-07-01-preview
     reason: The files in '/specification/maps/data-plane/Creator/stable/2023-07-01-preview' were never released.
 Please ignore them, they should not appear in the TOC. '/specification/maps/data-plane/Creator/preview/2023-03-01-preview/' contains the latest preview.

-  - suppress: INVALID_TYPE
-    reason: false positive from oav is breaking our example validation.
-See azure/oav#1020.

   - suppress: RESPONSE_SCHEMA_NOT_IN_SPEC
     reason: false positive from oav is breaking our example validation.
 See azure/oav#1021.
 ```